DaRasch/spiceminer/docs/tutorial/index.rst

     >>> range(int(start), int(stop), int(step))
     [1325419200, 1325505600, 1325592000, ...]

-But that is somewhat ugly and limeted to integers, while :py:class:`~spiceminer.time_.Time` can represent fractions of a second.
+But that is somewhat ugly and limited to integers, while :py:class:`~spiceminer.time_.Time` can represent fractions of a second.
 Fortunately, that can be fixed.